websitesbyanthony/bulk-meta-optimizer/README.md

 3. Click "Save Profile" to store your changes
 4. Use "Rebuild Profile" if you want to regenerate everything

+### Step 4: Optimize Content
+1. All content optimization (individual and bulk) now automatically uses your brand profile
+2. No additional configuration needed - brand profile is integrated seamlessly
+3. Customize prompts in Content Settings if needed, using the new brand profile variables

 ## Requirements
 - Valid Bulk Meta Optimizer license
 - OpenAI API key configured in plugin settings